 Here's a shocker for you.

-Shell oil gets Alaska drilling go ahead from the EPA.
+Shell Oil gets Alaska drilling go ahead from the EPA.

-Shell Oil set to tap Alaska's vast oil reserves now that the uh EPA has issued a final air quality permit to allow exploration development north of the Arctic Circle.
+Shell Oil set to tap Alaska's vast oil reserves now that the EPA has issued a final air quality permit to allow exploration development north of the Arctic Circle.

 The company will be allowed to operate them no more than 120 days annually starting in 2012.